The United Kingdom is the country that has ruled over many other countries either by annexing them or by bringing them under its rule

 Patriots in the American War of Independence were the people who stood for the independence of their country and fought for it because they believed that it was their right to remain free.

-Patriots were also termed as Whigs, Rebels, Colonials and Sons of Liberty.
+Patriots were also termed Whigs, Rebels, Colonials and Sons of Liberty.

-Patriots were against the taxation system imposed by the British government and they asked the government to give them representation in the parliament if they wanted tax.
+Patriots were against the taxation system imposed by the British government, and they asked the government to give them representation in the parliament if they wanted to tax.

-They also believed that civic rights should be given to the citizens of the country.
+They also believed civil rights should be given to the country’s citizens.

 In the end, the Patriots won the American War of Independence.